Content available exclusively for subscribers

 Some might argue that there is a slight contradiction in narratives at play here.

-One of the problems for the Jets Nation right now is mainstream media is not holding Glenn accountable for things like this.
+One of the problems for the Jets Nation right now is that the mainstream media is not holding Glenn accountable for things like this.
 The team is 3-12, and so is the media covering the team.

 There is no “truth to power” at work here at all.